HaloSatHaloSat was designed to survey the distribution of hot gas in the Milky Way and constrain the mass and geometry of the Galactic halo.

 The science data center is located at UIowa where the data are processed and the outputs provided to the HEASARC archive for public distribution.
 Mission operations are handled by Blue Canyon Technologies.

-Feb 12, 2021The final HaloSat data archive is now available from the HEASARC.
+Feb 12, 2021The complete HaloSat data archive is now available from the HEASARC.
 This release includes all data collected during the science operations from Oct 15, 2018 and Sep 29, 2020.
 The observations include 415 fields covering all the sky.

 Jan 4, 2021.HaloSat reentered Earth's atmosphere on January 4, 2021 marking the end of the satellites nearly two and a half year orbit.
 More on HaloSat